KaiyangZhou/pytorch-vsumm-reinforce/README.md

 ```
 As a result, the dataset is randomly split for 5 times, which are saved as json file.

+Train and test codes are written in `main.py`.
+To see the detailed arguments, please do `python main.py -h`.

 ## How to train
 ```bash
 python main.py -d datasets/eccv16_dataset_summe_google_pool5.h5 -s datasets/summe_splits.json -m summe --gpu 0 --save-dir log/summe-split0 --split-id 0